jpluimers/GExperts/Documentation/Readme.txt

 KNOWN LIMITATIONS/BUGS
 -----------------------------------------------
-- The following features are not supported under Delphi 8, 2005 and 2006:
+- The following features are not supported under Delphi 8/2005/2006/2007:
-  UNICODE format text files, inner classes and class helpers in the Class Browser, and some of the old editor tab enhancements.
+  UNICODE format text files, inner classes, class helpers, and generics in the Class Browser, and some of the old editor tab enhancements, such as multiline editor tabs.
 Note that the IDE converts some high ANSI and MBCS characters to UTF-8 UNICODE when loaded in the code editor, so you may experience problems searching for or viewing those characters.
 Those IDEs also no longer have a tabbed component palette, so those options are no longer supported, as well.
 - The compiler replacement option of the Code Proofreader is only partially working under Delphi 7-2005.
 It does not correct when a symbol is terminated by a '.' character (IDE limitation).
-It does not work at all in BDS 2006 (IDE bug).
+It does not work at all in BDS 2006 or later (IDE bug).
 - You should turn off the "Ignore Comments" Grep Search option to perform a search and replace on the results (GExperts limitation).
-- Due to either native Open Tools API limitations or bugs, the following items can not be supported under Delphi 8, 2005, or 2006:
+- Due to either native Open Tools API limitations or bugs, the following items can not be supported under Delphi 8/2005/2006/2007:
   Delphi 8 Only:
    - Rename Components (IDE bug setting the Name property)
    - Jumping to a form search match from Grep Results when the source is open